How to Glue Plexiglass Together (The Right Way)

 Solvent-based acrylic glues like Weld-On 4 are the most frequently used glue for gluing Plexiglass.

 Additionally, you should include a needle and an applicator bottle with this adhesive.
-Fill the applicator bottle to roughly seventy-five percent capacity using a funnel.
+Using a funnel, fill the applicator bottle to roughly seventy-five percent capacity.

 Once the bottle has been completed, gently squeeze the bottle to let some of the air out of the bottle.